plf1999/HDR-UIC/README.md

-Code will be available soon.
+Our code will be open souce once the paper is pulished.